Weber Classic Bacon Cheeseburger

 2. Gently shape the ground chuck into six burgers of equal size and thickness (about 3/4 inch thick).
 Season both sides of the burgers with salt and pepper.

 3. Grill over direct medium heat (350°F to 450°F), with the lid closed as much as possible, until the internal temperature reaches 160°F for medium, 8 to 10 minutes, turning once.
-Top each burger with a slice of cheese during the last minute or two of grilling time and allow the cheese to melt.
-During the last 30 seconds, grill the buns over direct medium heat until lightly toasted.

 4. Serve the cheeseburgers hot on the toasted buns with a lettuce leaf and a slice of tomato, topped with a slice of the bacon.
 Serve with ketchup and mustard on the side, if desired.